 International researchers

-This page contains information on various topics related to your research stay at Universität Hamburg.
-Contact the Welcome Service if you have further questions.
-Register with us so that we can provide the best possible support.
+This page contains information on various topics related to your research stay at the University of Hamburg.
+If you have further questions or would like to learn more about first steps and life in Hamburg, please register with us so that we can provide the best possible support.

 Finding a host for your research stay or doctoral studies

-You are planning a research stay or doctoral studies at Universität Hamburg and are looking for an academic host for your stay?
-You will find information on how you can contact a potential academic host on Euraxess Germany.
+You are planning a research stay or doctoral studies at the University of Hamburg and are looking for an academic host for your stay?

 Entry into Germany

 - Note that the 3-month Schengen visa (tourist visa, visitor’s visa, business visa, visa to attend a language course without the intention of pursuing university study) cannot be converted into a residence permit in Germany.
-In this case, you must leave Germany and reenter with a special visa issued by the diplomatic mission responsible.
+In case you have a Schengen visa and would like to apply for a residence permit, you must leave Germany and re-enter with a special visa issued by the German Mission responsible.

 Family members accompanying you